paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ### ***QF-Test*** tests

 For this use case, we made two types of tests, namely:
-- Seven tests to evaluate all the regular paths deducted from the transition tree
+- Seven tests to evaluate all the regular paths deducted from the *Transition Tree*
 - Three tests to evaluate three selected sneak paths that we considered relevant

 #### Regular Tests

 - Setting *Time Overall* and *Time Today* quotas
+    - In this program, the time cells of the table contain a small blue square in case a time quota is set.
+The quota value can be checked if we hover the      mouse on top of the time fields.
-    - This test case starts by checking the initial images of the *Time Overall* and *Time Today* fields (which contain a blue square if a quota currently exists).
+      This test case starts by checking the initial images of the *Time Overall* and *Time Today* cells, to ensure that a quota is not set (no blue squares).
       Then, a right mouse click is performed to the *Time Overall* field to open the dialog input, whose default attributes ("0:00:00" times, image...) are then verified.
       Afterwards, an input value is added to the dialog box, and this change is verified through an image comparison to the *Time Overall* tooltip.
       Finally, the same steps are applied to the *Time Today* field, whose behaviour is similar.